 Senior Instructor, Marketing

 Kim Land received a Master of Business Administration from the University of South Carolina and a Bachelor of Arts in Journalism and Mass Communications from the University of South Carolina Honors College.
-She has over 16 years of professional marketing and public relations experience including 14 years as marketing and innovation director at the Herald-Journal/GoUpstate.com.
-Land remains active in the business community and serves on numerous local boards including SAFE Homes, Spartanburg Memorial Auditorium and Oakbrook Preparatory School.
+She has over 16 years of professional marketing and public relations experience, including 14 years as marketing and innovation director at the Herald-Journal/GoUpstate.com.
+Land remains active in the business community and has served on numerous local boards including Project REST, Spartanburg Memorial Auditorium and Oakbrook Preparatory School.
+Land is also the Director of the Honors program for USC Upstate and serves as faculty advisor for the Student Marketing Association.
 She was recognized in 2014 as one of the Direct Marketing News 40 Under 40 national honorees.

 Dr. Yin-Chi Liao holds a Ph.D. in Management from Rensselaer Polytechnic Institute.
-Her research interests include inter-organizational relationship and network, corporate strategy, innovation, and entrepreneurship.
-Her research has been published in the International Journal of Human Resource Management, Journal of Technology Transfer, and the Journal of Entrepreneurship and Public Policy.
-She has work experience in consulting and a government think tank of science and technology policy in Taiwan.
+Her research interests include inter-organizational relationships and networks, corporate strategy, innovation, and entrepreneurship.
+Her research has been published in the International Journal of Human Resource Management, Journal of Small Business Management, and Journal of Technology Transfer.
+She has work experience in consulting and a government think tank on science and technology policy in Taiwan.
 Before joining the faculty at USC Upstate, she was an associate professor at Western Illinois University.
 She teaches International Business and Strategic Management.

 Dr. Nguyen received his doctorate in Finance from the University of South Florida, Tampa, Florida.
 His research interests include payout policies, M&As, divestitures, SEOs and IPOs, family firms and behavioral finance.
 He has publications on Journal of Behavioral Finance, Review of Quantitative Finance and Accounting, Global Finance, Review of Accounting and Finance, Managerial Finance…He teaches Investments and Corporate finance courses.
 Before joining the faculty at the University of South Carolina Upstate, he taught at Limestone College and University of Wisconsin-Eau Claire.
 He passed CFA level 2 and has five years of working experience in the banking industry.
 He is a member of Financial Management Association and Southern Finance Association.